-CONDITIONS TREATED AT OUR LUBBOCK TX OPTOMETRY CENTER
+CONDITIONS TREATED AT OUR OPTOMETRY CENTER

 Refractive errors cause nearsightedness, farsightedness, or astigmatism.
 An abnormal eyeball, for instance, may be either near vision or distance vision blurry, while (in astigmatism) an abnormal corneal shape makes all distances blurry.
 We can correct these issues with eyeglasses or contacts.

 Glaucoma is a condition that damages the optic nerves permanently, causing gradual (and in some cases, sudden) vision loss.
 The most common trigger is elevated fluid pressure in the eye.
 We can control this pressure through medications.

 Macular degeneration is an irreversible form of damage to the macula, a zone of retinal cells that manage your central vision.
 Depending on the stage of the disease, we can help control your macular degeneration through lifestyle and nutritional guidance or injectable medications.

 Pink eye (conjunctivitis) causes eye redness, a thick or watery discharge, eyelid swelling, light sensitivity, and irritation.
 We can treat pink eye through anti-viral drugs, allergy medication or antibiotics, depending on the underlying cause.

 Allergies can cause a number of upsetting eye symptoms, from watering, blurriness, and redness to full-scale allergic conjunctivitis (a form of pink eye).
 Your optometrist at our clinic can treat the problem with eye drops, environmental/lifestyle recommendations, antihistamines, and other remedies.